 This is achieved by using a for loop from i=0 to nums-1.

-For each iteration of the for loop we use the current position, velocity and random force to update the particle configuration.
+For each iteration of the for loop, we use the current position, velocity and random force to update the particle configuration.

-Notice that the random forces, for each particle and spatial direction, are drawn from a Gaussian distribution with standard deviation given by "std".
+Notice that the random forces, for each particle and spatial direction, are drawn from a Gaussian distribution with standard deviation given by "std" using “randn” function.

 After computing the current position and velocity using Eqs.(F5) and (F9), we make sure to save the values in the arrays Rs, Vs, and Ws to accumulate all past values for the data analysis we will perform later.

+Please run this code example.

+While it shows no output, the present simulation of 100 Brownian particles for 1024 steps will finish within a second or at most in a few seconds.

 Note 6